B3none/cs2-instadefuse/README.md

-# cs2-retakes-instadefuse
+# cs2-instadefuse
-Retakes instadefuse plugin written in C# for CounterStrikeSharp
+Instadefuse plugin written in C# for CounterStrikeSharp